1. What is stock turnover time and why does it matter?

 Choose models with high demand

-Automatic action plan if a used vehicle does not rotate in 45-50 days
+Automatic action plan if a used vehicle does not turn over in 45-50 days

 4.3 Automation